-In this comparison we will break down the advantages and disadvantages of wrapping versus respraying a car or van.
+In this comparison article we will break down the advantages and disadvantages of wrapping versus respraying a car or van.
 Whilst Raccoon is a vehicle wrapping company our aim is not to upsell you on the benefits of a wrap, but to present only the facts, enabling you to make the decision that best suits you.

 How much does it cost to wrap or respray a vehicle?

-The cost of vehicle wrapping in the UK depends on a variety of factors including vehicle size, materials used, and complexity.
-The average cost to wrap a car is between £1500-£2500, whilst the average cost to wrap a van ranges from £1500-£3000.
-If you are wrapping a fleet of vehicles at the same time, the cost per vehicle will often be less.
-Check out our pricing guide for more specific information on the factors that affect the price of a vehicle wrap.
+The average cost to wrap a car is between £1,500-£2,500, whilst the average cost to wrap a van ranges from £1,500-£3,000.
+If you are wrapping a fleet of vehicles, the cost per vehicle will often be less, closer to £1,000 per vehicle for example.

-The cost of respraying a vehicle is also not a fixed figure, varying according to size, age, make, model and damage to the vehicle.
-The average price of a full vehicle respray ranges from £1000 - £15,000.
+The cost of respraying a vehicle is also not a fixed figure, varying according to size, age, make, model, and damage to the vehicle.
+The average price of a full vehicle respray ranges from £1,000 - £15,000.

 Again we must state our bias here, we think wrapping looks way better!
 But here is a different way of looking at it, which has the potential to look better, wrapping or respray?

 A respray is a permanent aesthetic choice, if you want to change the colour, you will need to have the car stripped of paint and re-primed.
 A vehicle wrap is temporary, meaning it can easily be removed or changed if you don’t like it, allowing you to refine your perfect end design.